Photoelectric Effect Calculator

 Read on if you want to learn what is the photoelectric effect and how you can describe it using the photoelectric effect definition.
-You will see that this quantum phenomenon finds an application in our everyday life, among others in photoelectric sensors that detect and determine the intensity of the incident light (with the photoelectric effect equation you can check if they will work at all in the sunlight).
+You will see that this quantum phenomenon finds an application in our everyday life, among others, in photoelectric sensors that detect and determine the intensity of the incident light (with the photoelectric effect equation, you can check if they will work at all in the sunlight).

 What is the photoelectric effect?

 The photoelectric effect is a quantum phenomenon in which electrons are emitted from the surface of a material under the influence of incident light.
-Such photoemission can occur for any material, but it is most observable from metals.
+Such photoemission can occur for any material, but it is most observable in metals.

-But why is there photoelectric effect at all?
-The rays of light consist of elementary particles – photons - which possess definite energy.
+But why is there a photoelectric effect at all?
+Light rays consist of elementary particles – photons – with definite energy.
 On the other hand, every electron is bound to the nucleus with specific binding energy (you can quickly estimate this energy for hydrogen – see the hydrogen energy levels calculator).

 Photoelectric effect definition

-f > f0 is necessary for the photoelectric effect to occur (because kinetic energy is positive).
-The quantity
+You can see from the photoelectric equation that the condition is necessary for the photoelectric effect to occur (because kinetic energy is positive).
+The quantity is called the work function (expressed in units of energy) and corresponds to the threshold frequency.

-In our photoelectric effect calculator, the energy of the incident photon and work function are expressed as frequencies.
-You can go to the advanced mode if you want to use wavelength or just energy.
-Check our photon energy calculator to find what is relation between frequency, wavelength and energy of phonon.
+advanced mode if you want to use wavelength or just energy.
+Check our photon energy calculator to find the relation between the frequency, wavelength, and energy of phonon.

-- imaging technology (digital cameras),
+- Imaging technology (digital cameras);

-- photomultiplier (amplifies current from detected photon),
+- Photomultiplier (amplifies current from detected photon); and

-- chemical analysis of a material.
+- Chemical analysis of a material.